hongkiulam/figma-tokens/README.md

 Change your tokens in `tokens.json` (either directly or with the Figma Tokens plugin in Figma).
 The GitHub action will automatically generate style dictionary tokens to `style-dictionary.json` that can then be read by Style Dictionary, which will output tokens to the format you defined in `config.json`

+### Before Making Change...

+Always `git pull` before making changes as it's very likely there are remote changes because of the auto-commit bot configured in the Github Action

 ### Utils

 Added some utils to clean up tokens so that they are css compatible